Abhishek-1724/Zepto_data_analysis/README.md

 # Zepto_data_analysis
-Developed a real-world data analytics project using an e-commerce inventory dataset from Zepto, a leading quick-commerce startup in India.
-Simulated complete analyst workflows including data cleaning, exploratory analysis, and visualization.
-Delivered actionable business insights to support inventory optimization and decision-making
+A comprehensive real-world data analytics project built on an e-commerce inventory dataset scraped from Zepto, one of India’s fastest-growing quick-commerce startups.
+The project replicates end-to-end analyst workflows — from raw data exploration to business-oriented insights.